SamS709/ned_project/README.md

 <div>
 <p>To determine the next move, the robot can either send the current game grid to a minimax algorithm or to an AI model that will decide the best move to play.</p>
-<p>The minimax algorithm will explore all possible outcomes of the game to determine the best move.</p>
+<p>The <a href = "https://en.wikipedia.org/wiki/Minimax">minimax algorithm</a> will explore all possible outcomes of the game to determine the best move.</p>
 <img src = "images/readme/minimax"/>
-<p>The AI ​​will rely on prior training (during which it has played many games) to determine the best move.</p>
+<p>The AI ​​will rely on prior training (during which it has played many games) to determine the best move.
+This is <a href = "https://en.wikipedia.org/wiki/Reinforcement_learning">reinforcement learning</a></p>
 <p>Note that the user can create its own custom AI model and train it.</p>

 <img src = "images/readme/AI"/>